nskicpp/writeups/lessons/02-what-is-c++.md

 matrices with natural number coefficients.
 (Now, does the notation "abc" + "def" for string concatenation make sense?
 That is, do strings with concatenation as a binary operation model additive monoid?
-We will see why this is not just a purity, theoretical concern and turns out to be a problem later.
+We will see why this is not just a purely theoretical concern and turns out to be a problem later.
 What we've just seen is called a _concept_, which we'll discuss below.)